open-telemetry/opentelemetry-go/website_docs/getting-started.md

 )

 // Initialize a Tracerprovider, which is necessary to generate traces
-// and export them to the console (or somewhere else) func newTracerProvider() *sdktrace.TracerProvider {
+// and export them to the console. func newTracerProvider() *sdktrace.TracerProvider {
 	exp, err :=
 		stdouttrace.New(